-The set-up is simple enough.
+The setup is simple enough.
 Yatu (Keisuke Ueda) is on his way to deliver three offerings to a local shrine: An octopus, a squid, and a crab.
-On his way, they are knocked off his bike and into a nearby river.
+They are knocked off his bike and into a nearby river on his way.
 Soon after, a trio of Kaiju, an octopus, a squid, and a crab rise and start terrorising Japan.

 The story isn’t done with Yatu, though; he’s soon recruited to join the Seafood Monster Attack Team (SMAT) because he was instrumental in developing Setap-Z, a chemical designed to make animals grow large in an effort to solve a food shortage.

 Is this sounding silly to you?
 Excellent, because it is.
 But it’s not all silly.
 As the SMAT starts to fight back, chunks of meat fall off the monsters that people then collect and eat.
-Soon there are restaurants charging exorbitant prices for kaiju feasts and people ignoring the danger of, you know, kaiju fighting to try and collect this new commodity.
+Soon, restaurants are charging exorbitant prices for kaiju feasts, and people are ignoring the danger of, you know, kaiju fighting to try and collect this new commodity.